Our Story

 January 12, 2010 – A 7.0 magnitude earthquake struck Haiti, killing hundreds of thousands of Haitians and destroying homes and buildings.
 Like many organizations in Haiti, Roots found itself needing to temporarily shift away from long-term development initiatives toward emergency response & relief.
 Together With APDAG, Roots began implementing food-distribution and house rebuilding programs.

 Due to continuous crises, NGOs operating in Haiti often focus their time and resources on relief operations rather than long-term development.
 This undermines real progress and prevents Haiti from undergoing the changes that would make the next crisis less disastrous.
-This experience reaffirmed Roots’ conviction that long-term, community-led development must be the priority and is key to Haiti’s success
+This experience reaffirmed Roots’ conviction that long-term, community-led development must be the priority and is key to Haiti’s success.

 Expanding our Reach